Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $1.99-$4.99 per month / $21.99-$29.99 per year

 Google Translate is an excellent app for language scholars and travelers.
 The app has three main features that make it really useful.
 The first is your standard text-to-text translation.
 It works with 103 languages online and 59 languages offline.
-The app also translates speaking in real time.
+The app also translates speaking in real-time.
 This is an excellent tool for practicing your vocabulary and diction.
 Finally, you can point the camera at stuff.
-The app translates the stuff on camera in real time as well and that works great for menus, street signs, etc. Google Translate is free and anyone learning a second language should have it.
+The app translates the stuff on camera in real-time as well, and that works great for menus, street signs, etc. Google Translate is free, and anyone learning a second language should have it.
+Microsoft Translator (Google Play link) is also surprisingly good for learning languages as well.

 Learn English Phrases